Dynamicic/silver/NEWFEATURES.md

 Some of these include keywords for searching the codebase (via `ag` or something) to find the implementation.

+## Variable subscription billing dates

+### keyword: SetBillingDates

+This feature pins the billing date of monthly plans to whatever date the subscription began on.
+To activate it, set up a plan with interval set to `monthish`.

+    Plan(interval='monthish')

 ## Linked feature calculation

 ### keyword: LinkedFeaturesFeature